abdullahfayyaz1/tipiportal/README.md

 # TIPI Portal

-Front end for displaying infected plants pictures.
+Back end for account system and saving the infected plants pictures.